xeokit/sdk/packages/website/userguide/example_ModelConverter_CityJSON_XGF/index.md

 ---
-##### How to convert a model from CityJSON format into XGF and directly load that into a xeokit web viewer.
+##### Use ModelConverter to convert a model from CityJSON format to XGF, then use XGFLoader to view the XGF in a xeokit web viewer.
 ##### Click on the preview below to run the example.
 Scroll down to learn how it's made.
 ---